 Petr Aven is an international businessman, economist, author and art collector.
 He holds a PhD in Econometrics.
-Petr is a co-founder and member of the Board of Directors of Genesis Philanthropy Group.
+Petr is a co-founder and trustee of Genesis Philanthropy Group.

 Petr is Chairman of the ABH Holdings, a multinational banking group, based in Luxembourg.
 ABHH controls banks in several European states including largest country private banks in Russia and Ukraine.
 As of 31 December 2016, ABHH operating companies had more than 36 thousand full-time employees, served more than 17.9 million corporate and retail clients, and a branch network of 1,161 offices.